 Spike protection is a feature that is available and automatically enabled for our usage-based Crash Reporting plan.
 If you are on a different Crash Reporting plan but would like to use this feature, then please get in touch.

-The spike protection feature enables Raygun to monitor your incoming error data and protects you from a sudden influx of errors that are much more than your average in the past 24 hours.
+The spike protection feature enables Raygun to monitor your incoming error data and protects you from a sudden influx of errors that are significantly higher than your average error process rate in the past 24 hours.

 How it works

-Once enabled, we use your average error process rate, that we record over a rolling 24-hour period, to determine when a spike is happening.
-We calculate the per-minute spike protection rate limit using the following calculation:
+Once you have enabled the feature, we use your average error process rate, that we record over a rolling 24-hour period, to determine when a spike is happening.
+We calculate the per-minute spike protection limit using the following calculation:

-maximum (50, 5 x average per minute error rate over the last 24 hours)
+maximum (50, 5 x average per minute error process rate over the last 24 hours)

-When your application experiences a spike in errors, we will protect you, however, if the increased error rate continues for 24 hours or longer, Raygun will gradually raise the spike protection rate limit to the point where all errors are being accepted.
+When your application experiences a spike in processed errors, we will protect you.
+However, if the increased error process rate continues, Raygun will gradually raise the spike protection limit, over a 24-hour period, to the point where all errors are processed again.

 Enabling spike protection

 Spike protection can be enabled on each Raygun application that uses Crash Reporting when you have a usage-based plan that includes on demand events.